Chart Color Schemes

 Household Composition

-Morningside features high concentrations of group households, with a median household size of 2.3 people
+Morningside features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 62.7% of all households, including 25.0% couples with children, 26.0% couples without children, and 9.8% single parent families.
-Non-family households make up the remaining 37.3%, with lone person households at 28.0% and group households comprising 9.3%.
-The median household size is 2.3 people.
+Non-family households comprise the remaining 37.3%, with lone person households at 28.0% and group households making up 9.3%.
+The median household size is 2.3 people, smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households